Athena Menstrual Cup Review

 The Athena Menstrual Cup has a 4.4/5 star rating on Amazon and it’s one of the cheaper menstrual cups available on Amazon USA.
 The product description on Amazon claims that the Athena Menstrual Cup is made from “100% Platinum Medical Grade US DOW Corning Silicone.”

-While the Athena Menstrual Cup is a bit of a newcomer to the menstrual cup world, it appears they are here to stay.
-As of June 2017, they have over 800 reviews on Amazon USA and still have a very high 4.4/5 star rating.
+While the Athena Menstrual Cup is a bit of a newcomer to the menstrual cup world, it appears that it’s here to stay.
+As of December 2017, they have over 100 reviews on Amazon USA and still have a very high 4.4/5 star rating.
 This rating, as well as number of reviewers is similar to the big names in the period cup world that have been around for a decade or more such as the Diva Cup, Moon Cup, or Lunette Cup.

 The Athena Menstrual Cups appears to be very similar to the Dutchess Cup in terms of price, design and that both of them are manufactured in China.
 Apart from that, there actually isn’t that much information about this cup.
 For example, we wish there was more information about the following:

 - What Platinum medical grade silicone means.
 This is a bit unusual and no other menstrual cup includes “platinum” in their description

 - Where and how the cup is manufactured (it’s most likely China, as far as we can tell)

 There are two sizes of Athena Cup, a small (size 1) and a large (size 2).
 Athena mentions that size 2 is perfect for someone with a heavy flow, but at 25 ml capacity, it’s actually smaller than average.
 You’d do much better using one of these high capacity cups—some of them are up to 38 ml.